Defining a universal sign to strictly probe a phase transition: Negative examples

-As displayed in Fig.\ref{fig:J1J2_FvS} (a), the $J_2$ dependence of $F$ shows no evidence of an apparent quantum phase transition \cite{ep1} in the $J_1$-$J_2$ model, while there is one in the model described by $H_{+}$, which is qualitatively the same as the second case discussed in Fig.\ref{fig:schematic}.
-One can extract a phase transition point around $J=0.25$ from the deep of $\langle \mathrm{sign} \rangle^\prime$ in Fig.~\ref{fig:J1J2_FvS}(b), which however refers to the critical point of the reference system $H_+$.
-Here probing sign value does not provide helpful information to the controversy and interesting physics in the $J_1$-$J_2$ model.
-Even more, relying on the sign would bring us confusing and misleading results.
-Similar results are also found on the spinful triangular Hubbard model where the oneset of $\langle \mathrm{sign} \rangle^\prime$ starts away from the best known location of the phase transition point~\cite{tiancheng2022}.
+As displayed in Fig.\ref{fig:J1J2_FvS}, the free energy $F$ of the system with Hamiltonian $H$ has no obvious mutation, while there is one in the curve of the free energy $F_+$ described by $H_{+}$, which is qualitatively the same case discussed in Fig.\ref{fig:schematic}(a2).
+One can extract a possible phase transition point around $T=0.7$ from the obvious change of $\langle \mathrm{sign} \rangle$ in Fig.~\ref{fig:J1J2_FvS}(b) and the peak of its differential (c), which, however, only mistakenly refers to the possible critical point of the reference system $H_+$.
+We want to point out that although it is very hard to distinguish a singularity and a continuous peak in finite size, it should be noticed that either can be introduced by $H_+$, which would mix up the signal of the original system.
+Note: According to the Mermin-Wagner theorem, we know this system has no finite temperature phase transition in fact.
+However, it is not important in our work because we are focusing on demonstrating the signal from the reference system can induce the sign value displaying a fake semaphore containing both a singularity (real phase transition) or a continuous peak (fake phase transition).
+In this example, changing $\langle \mathrm{sign} \rangle$ would bring us confusing and misleading phase transitions.
+Similar results are also found in some Fermion models recently~\cite{tiancheng2022,PhysRevB.107.245144}.
+The Ref.\cite{PhysRevB.107.245144} also found the reference system can affect the sign with a fake phase transition.

-\paragraph{Sign and its derivative.---} Some examples support the positive relationship between the sign and phase transition, but negative examples exist as well.
-It is also subtle to determine whether to adopt the minimum of $\langle\mathrm{sign}\rangle$ or its derivative to probe the phase transition.
-To better understand these puzzles, we first consider a $J$-driven phase transition at the fixed temperature and write down the derivative of $\langle\mathrm{sign}\rangle$ in terms of $\Delta F$ as:

-where $^\prime$ denotes the derivative with respect to a tunable parameter $J$.
-In many cases, the $n$th order phase transition can be related to the discontinuity (even divergency) of the $n$th order derivative of the free energy, which usually degenerates to a sharp altering or local maximum in finite systems.

-In this sense, the minimum of $\langle\mathrm{sign}\rangle^\prime$ rather than the sign itself is more likely to be directly related to phase transitions, as the former explicitly contains the information of the 1st order derivative of $\Delta F^\prime$, which is a simple combination of $F^\prime$ and $F_+^\prime$.
-Furthermore, one can luckily probe the corresponding phase transition when $F$ changes much faster than $F_+$ in a range of parameters, which has to contain its critical anomalous and be wide enough to tolerate numerical errors.
-A counter-example is to study the phase transition of the $J_1$-$J_2$ model via the sign problem.
-As shown in Fig.~\ref{fig:pcolor_J1J2}, derivatives of $F$ and $F_+$ show possibilities of the phase transition in both the system and the reference one.
-However, the anomalous amplitude in $F_+$ is much stronger, leading to a $\Delta F^\prime$ mainly maintaining the information of phase transitions in the reference system.
-In Fig.~\ref{fig:pcolor_J1J2}(d), the significant signal of the phase transition extracted from $\langle\mathrm{sign}\rangle^\prime$ is totally misleading.